London’s Ecological Features

 - Pipistrelle bat (common pipistrelle and Nathusius’s pipistrelle)

 Legal protections within UK and European legislation such as the Conservation of Habitats and Species Regulations 2010 and the Wildlife and Countryside Act 1981 prevent harm or disturbance from coming to bats.
-As bats can appear almost anywhere – including throughout all areas of the London region – it is possible that a development project could act as an obstacle to bat habitats and vice versa.
+As bats can appear almost anywhere – including throughout all areas of the London region – it is possible that a development project could affect bats, acting as an obstacle to bat habitats and vice versa.

-All bats are fully protected by law, and in order to guarantee that the planned development works demonstrate an intention to support roosting bats, commuting bats and foraging bats – all while bypassing any unnecessary delays to your planning project, developers would be advised to book a bat survey with a licensed ecological surveyor.
+All bats are fully protected by law, and in order to guarantee that the planned development works demonstrate an intention to support roosting bats, commuting bats and foraging bats – all while bypassing any unnecessary delays to your planning project – developers would be advised to book a bat survey with a licensed ecological surveyor.

 Bat Inspections on Development Sites

-Prior to any bat surveys, an ecologist will often conduct a Preliminary Ecological Appraisal (PEA) as a method of identifying any and all protected animal species and valuable or invasive plant species on a development site.
-When an ecological consultant finds evidence that bats could be present during a PEA, they will recommend ecology surveys that are suited to bats, namely a Preliminary Roost Assessment (PRA) or Scoping Bat Survey to confirm bat occupancy and determine roosting locations.
+Prior to any bat surveys, an ecologist will often conduct a Preliminary Ecological Appraisal (PEA) as a method of identifying any and all protected animal species and valuable or invasive plant species on a development site at the first stage.
+When an ecological consultant finds evidence that bats could be present during a PEA, they will recommend ecology surveys that are suited to bats, namely a Preliminary Roost Assessment (PRA) or scoping bat survey to confirm bat occupancy and determine roosting locations.

-Following a brief desk study into the site and the surrounding land, an ecological surveyor will approach a PRA using sightings of bat carcasses, remains of prey and bat droppings as evidence that bats are present.
+Following a brief desk study into the site and the surrounding land, an ecological surveyor will approach a PRA using sightings of bat carcasses, feeding remains of prey and bat droppings as evidence that bats are present.
 They will also ask the developer core questions about their project and use the insights to work out if the development project will be likely to disturb bats on the site.
-If evidence suggests that there are no bats present or that bats on the site are away from harm, they will reflect this opinion in the bat survey report and no further assessments will be needed.
-If, however, bats are on the site and could be affected by the planning project, the ecologist will be required to undertake a Bat Emergence and Re-Entry Survey (BERS).
+If evidence suggests that there are no bats present or that bats on the site are away from harm, they will reflect this opinion in the report from conducted bat surveys and no further assessments will be needed.
+If, however, bats are on the site and could be affected by the planning project, the ecologist will be required to move on to the next stage of the bat survey process.

-As with the Scoping Bat Survey, the Bat Emergence Survey will conclude with the main ecologist developing a bat survey report.
+As with the PRA, bat emergence surveys will conclude with the main ecologist developing a bat survey report.
 In the bat report, all of the information about the assessment, the ecological consultant’s findings, and effective next steps will be included, such as installing bat boxes to support bats and minimise impacts to them as a result of the planning project.
-Your local planning authority in London will recognise the bat survey report as a tangible, reliable and accountable analysis that will assist them in the decision to grant or deny an application for planning permission.
+Your local planning authority in London will recognise the report from bat surveys as a tangible, reliable and accountable analysis that will assist them in the decision to grant or deny an application for planning permission.
 From various stages in bat surveys, you may discover badgers, breeding birds or reptiles, for instance, prompting the need for other European protected species surveys.

 Competent Bat Ecologists

-Bats are situated across England and, despite the high percentage of urban areas over rural areas, London is no different.
-As a precaution, we recommend booking a bat survey if you are under the impression that bats are or may be present on your development site.
-That way, you can avoid causing harm to bats in the area, remain within the rules of relevant UK laws, eliminate likely delays to your development project, and prove to the planning department of your local council that a licensed ecologist has properly assessed the site.
+Bats under legal protection are situated across England and, despite the high percentage of urban spaces over rural spaces, London is no different.
+As a precaution, we recommend booking bat surveys with our ecology team if you are under the impression that bats are or may be present on your development site.
+That way, you can avoid causing harm to bat populations or bat roosts in the area, remain within the rules of relevant UK laws, eliminate likely delays to your development project, and prove to the planning department of your local council that a licensed ecologist has properly assessed the site.